gvwilson/rsdx/README.md

-# Invasion Percolation
+# Research Software Design by Example

-An example for research software engineers.
+Examples of software design in research software engineering.